Toronto's Non-Resident Speculation Tax: What Are The Impacts?

 Average property selling prices in the Greater Toronto Area (GTA) rose by around a third in the past year according to the Toronto Real Estate Board.
-In March alone, property prices rose at their fastest rate on record.
+In March of 2017 alone, property prices rose at their fastest rate on record.

 Who is affected by Toronto's NRST?